Volumetric Rendering with Baked Quadrature Fields: Supplementary Material

 \subsection{Surface parameterization}

-To parameterize the mesh generated using $\mathcal{Q}(x)$, we first segment the mesh into smaller patches using graph cuts.
+Before the surface parameterization we simplify the mesh using vertex clustering algorithm.
+We further remove the mesh faces that are invisible from the training views.
+We also remove the regions of the faces where maximum volumetric weights across all training views are below a certain threshold, as this region belongs to the internal part of an object and does not contribute significantly to rendering.
+We then segment the mesh into smaller patches using graph cuts.
 Each segmented patch is parameterized separately and then all patches are packed into an atlas.
 For mipNeRF 360 scenes, we parameterize the mesh in contracted space such that the triangles that are farther away use fewer texels per unit.